Newarthill: Amenities

 The local schools are Newarthill Primary, St Teresa's Primary, Keir Hardie Memorial Primary and Brannock High School.
 The local authority-funded community centre, also on High Street, offers a range of activities from nursery care to computing classes.
 The library on Kirkhall Road offers a modern range of books and other media despite the distinctly 1970s exterior.
 Sports facilities are few and far between, with the existing pitches within school grounds long since closed to the general public.
+But the Brannock High School MUGA (Multi Use Games Arena) has recently been opening up.

 The local police station which previously lay near the centre of the village has been converted to houses.
 Fire brigade and hospital facilities have to be sought outwith Newarthill.
 The nearest hospitals are Wishaw General and Monklands Infirmary in Airdrie.
 There are two main places of worship, St. Teresa's Chapel and Newarthill Parish Church, with the nearest mosque in New Stevenston.

 Travel and transport facilities

 Newarthill is situated in close proximity to the M8, offering road connections to Glasgow, Edinburgh, between and beyond.
 The B7066 is the major connecting route to Carfin and Motherwell, while those heading west on minor roads will generally do so through Holytown, Mossend and beyond.
-These roads are well served by regular bus services by companies including First Glasgow 254 and united 1 These services generally operate until 5pm.
+These roads are well served by regular bus services by companies including First Bus's X5 to get from Glasgow Main Centre to the village and the X44 to return and united 1 These services generally operate until 5pm.
 Service is limited on Sundays.
 There are several local taxi companies with varying levels of service.